forestdb/forestdb.org/models/syllogisms-cogsci14.md

     ; parameter 1: the reasoner's prior beliefs about the rarity of properties (define br 0.25)
-    ; paramter 2: number of objects in the situation the reasoner imagines (define objects (list 'o1 'o2 'o3))
+    ; parameter 2: number of objects in the situation the reasoner imagines (define objects (list 'o1 'o2 'o3))

     (define experimenter